secretstartups/handbook/support/workflows/namesquatting_policy.html.md

 ### Overview

-According to the [statement of support](/support/gitlab-com-policies/#name-squatting-policy), namespaces may be released when they meet the appropriate criteria, and requested **by a paid customer** (member of a paid namespace or a self-managed customer migrating to SaaS) or [sales approved prospects](../internal-support/#trials-and-prospect-support).
-You can identify a sales approved prospect by the following properties:
+According to the [statement of support](/support/gitlab-com-policies/#name-squatting-policy), namespaces may be released when they meet the appropriate criteria, and requested **by a paid customer** (member of a paid namespace or a self-managed customer migrating to SaaS).

-- The user would be in an org where the SFDC ID is `PRIORITY PROSPECT`
-- The name of the org would start with `PP:`
-- The org would be listed [here](https://docs.google.com/spreadsheets/d/11p3aBj1LTr-ngk1wxoMlae-UvJ3bOTuQHd48so2ZcXU/edit?usp=sharing)

 **IMPORTANT NOTE:** If you have any situation that is unusual, or does not fall under the workflow below, [open an Issue](https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/operations/-/issues/new?issuable_template=General%2BUncategorized) with Security Operations.
 Describe the situation and request them to review and provide guidance.